vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 <!-- Samuel Slater (textile) -->
 <!-- iron production -->

-### When Europe still had it: Industrialization

-Arguably, the United States was still in its nascent stages during that so-called Age of Exploration but towards the ending of the 18th century, however; America found itself in a much better state to take part in the industrial age, rat race of the times.

-England was more or less the cradle of industrialization, but one would be remiss if they mentioned industrialization and Europe in a text but managed to avoid addressing the role of Germany in the movement, considering that Germany is more or less hailed as the pinnacle of modern European industrialization.
+England was more or less the cradle of industrialization, but one would be remiss if they mentioned industrialization and Europe in a breath but managed to avoid addressing the role of Germany in the movement considering that Germany is more or less hailed as the pinnacle of modern European industrialization.

 Reunification of formerly quibbling states by Otto von Bismarck effectively paved the way for Germany to take advantage of its abundance in resources and